linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 # Example 2.4 Value-Weighted Indexes

 To illustrate how value-weighted indexes are computed, look again at Table 2.2.
 The final value of all outstanding stock in our two-stock universe is \$690 million.
-The initial value was\$ 600 million.
-Therefore, if the initial level of a market-value-weighted index of stocks ABC and XYZ were set equal to an arbitrarily chosen starting value such as 100, the index value at year-end would be  $100 \times (690 / 600) = 115$ .
+The initial value was \$600 million.
+Therefore, if the initial level of a market-value-weighted index of stocks ABC and XYZ were set equal to an arbitrarily chosen starting value such as 100, the index value at year-end would be $100 \times (690 / 600) = 115$.
 The increase in the index reflects the 15\% return earned on a portfolio consisting of those two stocks held in proportion to outstanding market values.

 Unlike the price-weighted index, the value-weighted index gives more weight to ABC.
 Whereas the price-weighted index fell because it was dominated by higher-price XYZ, the value-weighted index rises because it gives more weight to ABC, the stock with the higher total market value.